D-Multi/Tick-Travel/Access.md

 After you have recieved a confirmation code in an email, paset it in a comment <a href="https://github.com/dguis/Tick-Travel/issues/1">here</a>.

 ## 3. Recieve Access Grant from <a href="https://github.com/dguis/">dguis</a>
-Under your comment, you will recieve a reply from <a href="https://github.com/dguis/">dguis</a> granting you access to the repository.
+Under your comment, you will recieve a reply from <a href="https://github.com/dguis/">dguis</a> granting you access to the repository, and you will be added to the D-Multi Tick Travel team, as this game is produced by D-Multi.

 ## 4. Commit!
 Now you are all set!
 Commit whenever you want, but make sure to follow the <a href="https://github.com/dguis/Tick-Travel/blob/master/CONTRIBUTING.md">Contributing guidelines</a>! :smiley: